 Published on 3rd Mar 2022

-Welcome to our latest Coffee Break in which we look at the latest legal and practical developments for UK employers.
+Welcome to our latest Coffee Break in which we look at the latest UK legal and practical developments impacting employers.

 Increase in compensation limits announced

 Legislation has been laid before Parliament setting out the annual increase in employment tribunal compensation limits and statutory payments where the relevant date for the purposes of calculating the award falls on or after 6 April 2022:

 - A week's pay for calculating the unfair dismissal basic award and statutory redundancy payments will increase from £544 to £571;

 - The maximum compensatory award for unfair dismissal will increase from £89,493 to £93,878 (or 12 months' salary if lower).
 There is no cap on compensation where an employee is dismissed for whistleblowing or carrying out health and safety activities.